 Qualification requirements for Trainers are updated from time to time.
 If you're already a qualified Trainer, get in touch with us to find out whether your qualification is up-to-date and whether you need to complete additional units.
 We offer a number of options for completing new units so that everyone can meet compliance regulations.

-This course prepares you to work as a Trainer and Assessor in the VET sector, an RTO, or a workplace training environment.
+This course prepares students to work as a Trainer and Assessor in the VET sector, an RTO, or a workplace training environment.
 It is also suitable for people who are experienced trainers and assessors but need to upgrade to be able to deliver and assess after April 1, 2019.

-After graduating, you might like to undertake further study in the TAE50116 Diploma of Vocational Education and Training.
+After graduating, students might like to undertake further study in the TAE50116 Diploma of Vocational Education and Training.